hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 ## Looking at the Code

-Hereâ€™s the core part of the script that does the â€œmixingâ€:
+Here is the core part of the script that does the mixing:
 ```python
 shaker = 0
 for ingredient in ingredients: